 For our Value Gaming PC, we've taken the advice of our readers and toned down the communications options, in order to make better use of our budget and squeeze out as much performance as possible.

 Current Cost: $0

 Consecutive Guides: 24

 The AMD and Intel motherboards not only include onboard audio, but also have integrated Gigabit LAN hardware as well.
 Making use of the free onboard LAN option gives us a bit more budget leeway, and allows cash to be allocated towards higher-performance components.
 This is just smart business when it comes to a value gaming PC, and there is no real difference between a basic NIC and the integrated Gigabit LAN found on these motherboards.
 Both are fully supported under Windows XP and will more than foot the bill for Internet use or LAN gaming.

-We are no longer including a modem in our system configurations, since readers have rightfully pointed out that the majority of gamers already own some of the basic external devices like a modem, printer or scanner, or use DSL or cable Internet access (requiring only a LAN connection), and that the money could be put to better use elsewhere.
+We are no longer offering a modem recommendation, since readers have rightfully pointed out that the majority of gamers already own some of the basic external devices like a modem, printer or scanner, or use DSL or cable Internet access (requiring only a LAN connection), and that the money could be put to better use elsewhere.
 If you do require a modem, the Creative Labs Modem Blaster 56K is still a great bet.